AbhinavGupta-de/PythonScripting/webScraping/readme.md

 # Web Scraping

-This is based from the tutorial from freecodecamp that is 1 hour long!
+This is based from the tutorial from freecodecamp that teaches scrapy.